AJ-Gonzalez/arml/ARML-engine/ARML-engine_docs.md

 # ARML-engine

-A lightweight Rust implementation of the ARML language specification to generate CV/resume documents.
+A python implementation of the ARML language specification to generate CV/resume documents.